 As a child, you are always asked what do you want to be when you grow up.
 My standard answer for most of my life was to become a doctor.
 Honestly, I had no real passion for science, but my brother told me when I was younger I couldn’t be a doctor, I had to be the nurse.
 I was determined to prove him wrong and had my mindset on medicine.

 In high school, I was accepted into a pre-engineering program and actually found my passion in life.
 I’ve always loved math, and now I was learning skills to apply it and create something new.
 I just needed to apply that to the medical field and was set on becoming a Biomedical Engineer.
 That is all I talked about for the rest of my high school career.

 It wasn’t until my senior year when my program coordinator suggested Industrial Engineering.
 Like I’ve said in the previous post, I am a know it all, so I did not even hear her out, because I was determined to be a Biomedical Engineer.
 I’m so grateful she was so persistent about me looking into Industrial because it turned out to be the perfect fit for me.
 She always said I was a natural leader, but in her words, a bossy busybody, with the right training and education could take over the world.

-After my freshmen year orientation and truly learning more in depth what an Industrial Engineer does, I knew I was in the right field.
+After my freshmen year orientation and truly learning more in-depth what an Industrial Engineer does, I knew I was in the right field.
 I loved the mix of business and engineering, along with being prepared to be a project manager.
-Now, when I’m asked what do I want to to be when I grow up, I say a CEO of a Defense Contracting Company.
+Now, when I’m asked what do I want to be when I grow up, I say a CEO of a Defense Contracting Company.